How to vote on Britain’s Got Talent 2019

 How long is the vote on Britain’s Got Talent open for?

-The BGT vote opens at the end of the first live show, before results are announced at 9.30pm the same night.
+The BGT vote opens at the end of the first live show, before the results are announced at 9:30pm the same night.

-Britain’s Got Talent first live semi-final launches Monday, 27th May at 7:30pm on ITV, with results following at 9:30pm
+The Britain’s Got Talent live semi-finals are nightly across the week, launching on Monday 27th May at 7:30pm on ITV, with results following at 9:30pm